u-jung/WDstatements/README.md

-Sorry, this is not the nicest piece of code.
+**Note** Sorry, this is not the nicest piece of code.
 However it seems to work.
 Feel free to improve.

 ---